-Information about the following seven individuals nominated as directors is provided below.
+Information about the following six individuals nominated as directors is provided below.

 Director Nominees Age

-Joseph M. Burnett 41
+Joseph M. Burnett 42

-R. John Fletcher 72
+R. John Fletcher 73

 Pascal E.R.
-Girin 58
+Girin 59

-Kimble L. Jenkins 56
+Kimble L. Jenkins 57

-Timothy T. Richards 60
+Timothy T. Richards 61

-Maria Sainz 52

-John N. Spencer, Jr. 77
+John N. Spencer, Jr. 78

 Joseph M. Burnett joined us as President and Chief Executive Officer and became a member of our Board of Directors in November 2017.
 Before joining our Company, Mr. Burnett served as Vice President and General Manager of Neuro Diagnostics and Therapy at Royal Philips, a publicly-traded global health technology company, since March 2016.
 Prior to serving in such role, Mr. Burnett was the Senior Vice President and Business Leader of Image Guided Therapy Devices at Royal Philips and General Manager of Volcano Corporation (a Royal Philips company) from February 2015 to March 2016.
 Before joining Royal Philips, Mr. Burnett worked for Volcano Corporation, where he served in various positions from November 2004 to February 2015, most recently as Executive Vice President and General Manager of its Coronary & Systems Business Unit.
 Prior to joining Volcano Corporation, Mr. Burnett served as an R&D Engineer and Product Manager at Guidant Corporation from August 1999 to November 2004 and worked as a Bio-Medical Engineering Researcher at Duke University from May 1998 to May 1999.
 Mr. Burnett holds an MBA from The Fuqua School of Business at Duke University and a B.S.E. degree in Bio-Medical Engineering from Duke University.
+As our Chief Executive Officer, and as a result of his substantial leadership experience and expertise in the medical device industry and neurology, we believe Mr. Burnett offers a unique understanding of our business and industry that is invaluable to our Board.

 R. John Fletcher joined our Board in May 2017.
 Mr. Fletcher founded Fletcher Spaght in 1983 where he leads both the consulting practice and venture capital activities, with analytical insights and creative solutions derived from his years of experience with clients, portfolio companies and the investment community.
 Mr. Fletcher works across Fletcher Spaght's practice groups, with a focus on healthcare.
 He has particular interests in devices, specifically in cardiology, cardiac surgery, and orthopedics, as well as in biopharma and healthcare IT.
 Prior to founding Fletcher Spaght, Mr. Fletcher was a Senior Manager at The Boston Consulting Group, advising a broad range of companies in healthcare and high technology industries.
 Mr. Fletcher serves on the Board of Directors of Axcelis and Metabolon and served on the Board of Directors of Spectranetics until it was acquired by Royal Philips in August 2017.
-He is Chairman of the Corporate Collaboration Council at the Thayer School of Engineering/Tuck School of Business at Dartmouth College and serves on the Board of Advisors of Beth Israel Deaconess Medical Center and the Whitehead Institute at MIT.
+He serves on the Board of Advisors of Beth Israel Deaconess Medical Center and the Whitehead Institute at MIT.
 Mr. Fletcher received his MBA from Southern Illinois University, and a BBA in Marketing from George Washington University.
 He was an Instructor for courses in international business and a PhD Candidate at the Wharton School of the University of Pennsylvania.
 He served as a Captain and jet pilot in the U.S. Air Force, and continues to be active in aviation.
 We believe Mr. Fletcher brings strategic insight, leadership and a wealth of experience in healthcare to our Board.
 Additionally, he has experience as a director on other publicly traded company boards.